 In severe cases, thoughts become increasingly chaotic, and may become delusional.
 Without treatment, the disorder often has disastrous consequences.
 During manic episodes, peoples' actions may cause them to lose jobs, destroy relationships, go into debt, and even put themselves into dangerous situations.
 Hospitalization is sometimes required to prevent such consequences or suicide.

-About 5.7 million American adults or about 2.6% of the population age 18 and older in any given year have bipolar disorder.
+The National Institute of Mental Health (NIMH) estimates that about 5.7 million American adults or about 2.6% of the population age 18 and older in any given year have bipolar disorder.
 There is no cure for bipolar illness, but symptoms can be managed.
 Bipolar disorder typically develops in late adolescence or early adulthood.
 However, some people have their first symptoms during childhood, and some develop them late in life.
 It is often not recognized as an illness, and people may suffer for years before it is properly diagnosed and treated.

 The episodes of mood swings tend to become closer together with age.
 Extreme mania can lead to aggressive behavior and homicidal acts.